NoamNol/next-ts-tailwind-template/README.md

 - ✅️ No Prettier on JS/TS code! — Use ESLint + [Airbnb Style](https://github.com/airbnb/javascript) instead and
   get full control over the code style
 - ✅️ Path Mapping — Import components or images using the @ prefix
+- ✅️ Docker Ready
 - ✅️ API Ready — Request and cache your API with axios and SWR
-- ✅️ Docker Ready
+- ✅️ Useful libs like [clsx](https://github.com/lukeed/clsx) and [lodash](https://lodash.com)

 ## Requirements